-Kate has recently completed a very successful exhibition at The London Glassblowing Gallery after a solo exhibition at MOMA Wales Machynlleth and her work has been selected for the prestigious BRITISH GLASS BIENNALE 2017 and GLASSHAUS XII.
-She has also exhibited her work in various selected exhibitions in north London including the MALL GALLERIES.
+Kate has recently completed a very successful exhibition at The London Glassblowing Gallery after a solo exhibition at MOMA Wales Machynlleth and her work has been selected for the prestigious BRITISH GLASS BIENNALE 2017 and GLASSHAUS XII. in 2019, Kate Pasvol was selected as the winner of Warm Glass Peoples Prize, British Glass Biennale 2019.
+She has also exhibited her work in various selected exhibitions in north London including the Mall Galleries.
 She is a member of Contemporary Glass Society.

 Kate Pasvol has had very successful exhibitions with us in November 2019 and again, in June 2021.